I. FIRST INSTAR

 This latter requires that the victim’s objection be voiced as objection to the violation itself, rather than objection to the perpetrator.
 For this, the victim must understand that his perpetrator inflicted harm from his own woundedness.
 The victim must have already accomplished a sincere degree of compassion for the perpetrator in order for his voiced objection to have a purifying quality.

 In my experience, the truly healing expression of objection to harm is accomplished within the context of breathwork or some other facilitated practice that encourages actual vocalization of the wound.
-This is because a child’s silence complicates and compounds her trauma.
+Giving breath to what has been held in and kept silent.
+This is because a child’s silence complicates and compounds the trauma.

 Dance of the Butterfly also stories the path of my unwillingness to stand quietly in enjoyment of comforts granted me by way of genocide and ecocide.
 I think of genocide and ecocide as the collective expression of individual woundedness.
 Silence in response to these violations would signify my collusion in the most grotesque harms.
 At the close of 2012, I decided that I will use my privileged existence only to voice recognition of the violations that are perpetuated to ensure my comforts while identifying the roots of these violations and measures necessary for resolving the harms.
-Due to financial circumstances, my moral stand continues to separate me from my son.
-This is painful for both of us.
+For a period of time, my moral stand separated me physically from my young son, who was near three years old when I devoted myself to Extinction Witness in 2012.
+The separation was painful for both of us and we are in recovery as of Autumn 2015.

 Socially sanctioned conferences organized to air objection to past and ongoing harms must be concurrent with conferences being organized to resolve conflicts and those organized to determine effective responses to global ecological catastrophe.
 Without formal conferences that give voice to the wounds, people are forced to gather in the streets.
 The absence of respect offered in the way of formal conference for those who object to harms inflicted upon themselves and others is itself an atrocious violation of human dignity symbolizing a disgraceful society.
 The greatest and most urgent task is to move individuals, groups, and the global citizenship from disgrace to grace; from disregard to respect; from resentment to gratitude.